davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ---

-An alternate way to explain the same idea:

-* During the algorithm, there must not be a time where anyone can see a wrong answer
-* Equivalently: once the conflict is resolved, we must never change our minds
-* Think of the chaos that would ensure without that guarantee!
-* But note this rule is actually quite strict.
-We want it to apply for miniscule timescales
-* The *instant* someone can tell the conflict is resolved, we can never change our minds

----

-Another observation: resolving conflicts alone isn't enough.
-We need to add a constraint: the algorithm needs to make a decision once and for all, and never go back on it.

-People are going to use consensus to make decisions, e.g. to decide whether or not a key-value overwrite was successful, a node is in a cluster, a thread obtained a lock, etc. A consensus algorithm that can report one decision, but then change it's mind later, would be useless!
-You wouldn't be able to make any hard decisions.
-For example, if consensus says you got a lock, but it can change its mind and take away your lock at any time, what good is your lock?

-We need to ensure any decision that has been (or can be) communicated to a client is final: it cannot be changed 3 years from now or 3 nanoseconds from now.
-Let's call this no-takebacks rule **no-decoherence**.

-### Fault Tolerance

-And finally, we know from earlier that problems like spotty networks, hardware failures and software crashes are a fact of life.
-These kinds of problems are called **faults**, and we our consensus algorithm should work despite them; it should be **fault-tolerant**.

 A good consensus algorithm should work despite hardware failures, software crashes, power loss, machines being taken down for upgrade, network disconnets, slow networks, and lost network messages.
 This should apply to every computer, every network connection, and every network message equally: e.g. it should be ok for *any* node to crash, or *any* network message to go missing, at any time.

 ### Recap